Environmental & Social Materiality>Climate Change

 |

-We have a full membership of the Japan Sustainable Fashion Alliance (hereinafter “JSFA”), a platform for corporate collaboration that aims to jointly find solutions to sustainable fashion issues.
-With the goals of achieving “zero fashion loss through proper quantity of production and purchasing, recycling” and “carbon neutral of the fashion and textile industries in 2050,” we collaborate to identify solutions to the common issues that arise in the fashion and textile industries, and promote the transition to a sustainable fashion industry.
-As a company that identifies “Climate Change” as one of our Environmental & Social Materialities, we participate within a leading role in the JSFA as a full member and will contribute to the transition to a sustainable fashion industry through the activities of the alliance.
+We have a full membership of the Japan Sustainable Fashion Alliance (JSFA), a platform for corporate collaboration that aims to jointly find solutions to sustainable fashion issues.
+With the goals of achieving “zero fashion loss through proper quantity of production, purchasing and recycling” and “carbon neutral of the fashion and textile industries in 2050,” we collaborate to identify solutions to the common issues that arise in the fashion and textile industries, and promote the transition to a sustainable fashion industry.
+As a company that identifies Climate Change as one of the categories of Environmental & Social Materiality, we participate within a leading role in the JSFA as a full member and will contribute to the transition to a sustainable fashion industry through the activities of the alliance.

-Marubeni is an investor in Japan CCS Co., Ltd., which was established in May 2008, in response to the Japanese government’s call for the development of CCS*10 technologies as a countermeasure to global warming.
+Marubeni is an investor in Japan CCS Co., Ltd., which was established in May 2008, in response to the Japanese government’s call for the development of CCS*11 technologies as a countermeasure to global warming.
 It was founded by major private-sector firms with expertise in CCS-related fields joining forces to meet the new demands.
 As a private-sector corporation that brings together and integrates CCS technologies, the company conducts surveys on how to commercialize technologies for the separation, capture, transport, and geological storage of CO2, as well as R&D and testing in these fields.